jgmenu/jgmenu/docs/manual/jgmenu.1.md

 :   If set to 1, the menu will "hide" rather than "exit" when the following
     events occur: clicking on menu item; clicking outside the menu; pressing escape.
 When in the hidden mode, a USR1 signal will "un-hide" the menu.

+`persistent` = __boolean__ (default 0)

+:   If set to 1, the menu will not exit nor hide when the following
+    events occur: clicking on menu item; clicking outside the menu; pressing escape.

 `hide_on_startup` = __boolean__ (default 0)